 Here is the criteria I used:

 What does it do?
-Lindy lets you build AI agents that read, summarize, and then act on your information without code.
+Lindy is an AI assistant that you can text to read, summarize, and then act on your information without code.

 Who is it for?
 Teams that work mostly in docs, tickets, and meetings, and want summaries that feed directly into their daily tools.

-You tell an agent what you want in plain language.
+You tell Lindy what you want in plain language, and it’ll get the task done.
 For example, “summarize every new support ticket and tag the issue,” or “after each sales call, summarize the transcript and email a recap to the account team.”
-Lindy turns that description into a reusable workflow that runs on its own.

-Because Lindy connects to tools you already use, the agent can pull from email, CRMs, help desks, or meeting apps, then send structured summaries back into Slack, docs, or your project system.
+Because Lindy connects to tools you already use, it can pull from email, CRMs, help desks, or meeting apps, then send structured summaries back into Slack, docs, or your project system.

 The same approach works across teams.
 A finance team can use Lindy to summarize month-end reports.
 A recruiting team can use it to condense interviews and keep candidate notes up to date.
 You get consistent, easy-to-scan summaries without people rereading every line.

 Lindy also keeps you in control.
-You can ask agents to pause for approval before sending recaps or updating records, which is useful for sensitive work in areas like finance, real estate, or healthcare.
+You can ask it to pause for approval before sending recaps or updating records, and it’s SOC 2 and HIPAA compliant, which is useful for sensitive work in areas like finance, real estate, or healthcare.

 Over time, this kind of setup means summaries are created and routed as part of the normal workflow, instead of someone having to remember to run a manual summary each time.